sallyom/origin-allinone-dev/README.md

 4. Can be configured to run any post-cluster plays you need, just add any plays to 'devenv-launch.yml'
 5. Can be run with '-e LOCAL_BUILD=True' see `Notes-Local Build` below for more info.
    - syncs your local origin code to the ec2, builds if necessary and restarts services with locally built binaries
+6. When running with '-e LOCAL_BUILD=True', can also pass '-e SYNC=True', to ensure local branch
+   is synced with that run.
+Otherwise, local branch will only be synced during original run of '-e LOCAL_BUILD=True'

 ###Initial Preparation Local Machine:
 *  Clone this repository: